 Since her retirement from the Partnership Anna has maintained her voluntary commitments including to St Stephen’s Green Trust.

 Jordan Campbell has worked in the Irish non-profit sector since 2005.
-Originally from South Carolina, Jordan earned an undergraduate degree in French, Political Science and Chemistry before completing a master’s in International Peace Studies at Trinity College Dublin and, later, a post-graduate diploma in Public Relations at the European Institute of Communications.
-Jordan currently oversees communications and business development activities for the Dublin Rape Crisis Centre.
-She previously worked as Grants Director at The Ireland Funds, as well as for Philanthropy Ireland and for Suas.
+Originally from South Carolina, Jordan earned an undergraduate degree in French, Political Science and Chemistry and a master’s in International Peace Studies at Trinity College Dublin.
+She is currently pursuing a MSc in Leadership and Management with UCD Smurfit Graduate Business School.
+Jordan currently serves as Chief Executive of UCD Foundation, where she is responsible for alumni relations and fundraising activity for University College Dublin.
+She previously worked as Grants Director at The Ireland Funds, as well as for Philanthropy Ireland and the youth leadership organisation, STAND.

 Dr Avila Kilmurray works with the Social Change Initiative (SCI) with a focus on peacebuilding, philanthropy and refugee/migrant rights.
 A native of Dublin, Avila has lived and worked in Northern Ireland since 1975.
 She has a long history of activism in the community movement, the Women’s Movement and in social justice causes.
 Avila held the position of Director of the Community Foundation for Northern Ireland (1994-2014).
 She had previously overseen a EU Anti-{Poverty programme in rural areas (1985-1989) and served as the first Women’s Officer for the ATGWU (now Unite) in Ireland.
 (1989-1994).
 Avila holds a BA (History & Politics) University College Dublin; an MA (International Relations) from Australian National University and completed a PhD (Institute of Governance) in Queens University Belfast, where she was later awarded a Hon.
 Doctorate in Social Science and was awarded a Hon.
 Professorship with the Mitchell Institute for Global Peace, Security & Justice.
 Avila has long been involved with a range of peacebuilding initiatives as a founder member of the Northern Ireland Women’s Coalition in 1996 and serving on the Coalition’s Negotiating Team for the Good Friday/Belfast Agreement.
 As Director of the Community Foundation for Northern Ireland Avila also managed a number of measures in support of victims/survivors, political ex-prisoners and grassroots work under the EU PEACE Programmes (1995-2014).
 Avila has written extensively on community action, peacebuilding and women’s rights.
 She has published a book – ‘Community Action in a Contested Society: The Story of Northern Ireland’ (Peter Lang, 2016) ; ‘Conflict-Affected Environments: Notes for Grantmakers’ – (www.thesocialchangeinitiative.org) and co-edited ‘Peacebuilding, Conflict and Community Development’ (Policy Press, 2023).